-Users who commit acts of copyright infringement through their use of IT resources will be subject to disciplinary action by the college.
+Users who commit acts of copyright infringement in any form through their use of IT resources will be subject to disciplinary action by the college.
 Acts of copyright infringement and piracy are violations of state and federal laws, and as such, may result in criminal charges.